langeslag/editing/handbook.md

 ```

 The keybindings should work as soon as you save the file.
 The validator will tell you if you've got anything wrong, e.g. if you've forgotten a bracket, comma, or quotation mark.
 For more on VS Code keybindings, see the [documentation](https://code.visualstudio.com/docs/getstarted/keybindings).

+__Please note:__ macOS has a lot of keybindings hardcoded into the operating system that will override anything you might have defined yourself.
+This makes the process of identifying suitable keyboard shortcuts considerably harder on macOS.
+The same is true to a lesser extent of most non-English keyboard layouts across all operating systems.

 # XML File Structure and the TEI Header